SWEG-2015EC-Batch/Just-Coding/ETS1278_15_SUAD_ABRAR/Activity 3.1 /BMI calculator.md

 Step 1: Start

- 2: Initialize variables weight, height, BMI as float and gender as char
+ 2: Initialize variables float weight, height, BMI  and char gender

  3: Start a loop to repeat the process